 Woodland Jumping Mouse

-The woodland jumping mouse is a medium-sized rodent with females being slightly larger than males.
+The woodland jumping mouse is a medium-sized rodent, with females slightly larger than males.
 The average weight is about 17-35 grams with a length of 205-256 mm (including the tail).

 They can jump as high as 3 meters (or 9.8 feet) by leveraging their strong feet and long tail.
 Usually, they prefer a quadrupedal walk to move around.